Girl looks at temple in Angkor Wat complex, Siem Reap

 One clothing item I wish I packed

 One item that I wish I had brought, was an ultra-light sun hoodie!
 I learnt about these things from thru-hikers doing the PCT trail and they are an absolute game-changer for travel!
 They let you get away without having to put sunscreen on/reapply on city days and help keep you protected on any post-burn days which inevitably happen after getting a little too tan-happy (been there!).
 They’re also surprisingly breathable and cool.
-The Sahara Sun Hoodie (check price at REI men’s/women’s) has served me well and you can’t beat the price.
+The Sahara Sun Hoodie (men’s/women’s) has served me well and you can’t beat the price.

 A sheet sleeping bag liner